Louisville, Kentucky And Nationwide Securities Law Practice

 - Actions for failing to register securities

-- Actions for failure to register as a broker/dealer or agent authorized to sell securities
+- Actions for failing to register as a broker-dealer or agent with the authority to sell securities

-In the most serious of cases where criminal conduct has been alleged, Mr. Valenti represents clients in white-collar criminal proceedings in state and federal court involving alleged securities fraud.
+In the most serious of cases, when criminal conduct has been alleged, Mr. Valenti represents clients in white collar criminal proceedings in state and federal court involving alleged securities fraud.

 You Need A Kentucky Securities Lawyer You Can Trust.
 Contact Us Today.

 Perhaps advisers have deceived you as an investor.
 Or you may seek to register your securities.
 We can help.
 Our experienced securities lawyers understand both the legal and business side of things.

 We advise on a wide range of securities law matters throughout the country from offices in Louisville, Kentucky, and Colorado and Florida.
 Contact us today at toll-free 866-617-6209, or fill out our contact form to see how we can help you.